Nathancgy/LandMark_App_Swift/README.md

 3. Enjoy the App!

 # Requirements
-    * Xcode 12.0 and later
+    * Xcode 12.0 or later